 An appeal is the process whereby a payee/claimant seeks review of a denied claim based upon information used by Fiscal Service in the initial decision to deny a claim, or when a claimant seeks a review of the initial denial based on new or additional information not available at the time of the initial denial.

-Claimants must file appeals in writing and must mail them to PFC (see Contacts).
-The payee returns a copy of the denial letter to PFC, together with a signed statement and any additional information or documentation for further investigation.
+Claimants must file appeals in writing and must mail them to NPIRC (see Contacts).
+The payee must return a copy of the initial denial letter to NPIRC, together with a signed statement and any additional information or documentation for further investigation or consideration upon appeal.

 The request for an appeal must include the check and symbol number identified in the denial letter.
 To be considered, an appeal must be postmarked no later than 60 days following the date on the denial letter.